-Aestheticians or estheticians provide skin care services in salon, spa, retail or medical settings.
-They're responsible for enhancing the quality and skin tone through services like makeovers, facials, color analysis, microdermabrasion, chemical peels, hair removal and more.
-Aestheticians may earn a cosmetology or aesthetics certificate leading to state licensure.
+Aestheticians or estheticians provide skin care services in salon, spa, retail, or medical settings.
+Their job is to enhance the quality of skin through services such as facials, color analysis, microdermabrasion, chemical peels, hair removal, etc. Aestheticians go to cosmetology school to earn their educational training and obtain state licensure.

 Aestheticians specialize in skin care.
 They perform a variety of facial and body procedures intended to increase, improve or maintain the appearance and health of human skin.
 Depending on exact job title and working environment, this may include facials, laser or wax hair removal chemical peels, makeup application, exfoliating body wraps and microdermabrasion, which involves the sloughing of dead skin cells.